Rice diet: Criticism

 The modern version of the rice diet has been categorized as a fad diet with possible disadvantages including a boring food choice, flatulence, and the risk of feeling too hungry.

-Most people cannot follow the rice diet over extended periods, as it is too restrictive.
-Loren Cordain has commented that "the tenets of the Rice Diet are inconsistent with the best science of the 21st century".

-Nutritionist Yvette Quantz has suggested that although the rice diet has some good short-term benefits in the long term it does not provide "enough calories or protein for most people to sustain."
+And while the diet never was intended to be a lifetime eating protocol, nutritionist Yvette Quantz has suggested that the rice diet has some good short-term benefits in the long term but does not provide "enough calories or protein for most people to sustain."